neuroloops/scroll-out/README.md

 Effect on 2nd `<h1>` element and 3rd `<section>`

-Css attribute need for transition
+Css attribute needed for transition

 ```css
 [data-scroll] {